Welcome to the Division of Land Resource Protection

 Californians make their home amidst some of the most productive farmland and diverse open spaces in the world.
 The Department of Conservation's Division of Land Resource Protection (DLRP) works with landowners, local governments, and researchers to conserve these resources for everyone's future.

-Open Space Subventions (OSS) - 2014 Survey of Participation
+Open Space Subventions (OSS) - 2015 Survey of Participation - Coming in August

 Despite the loss of OSS payments, participating jurisdictions may re-capture 10 percent of the property tax benefits that are provided to owners of LCA.
 This option was provided under legislation approved in 2011 (AB 1265, Statutes of 2011).
 Background on the legislation is available in this updated Advisory Statement (PDF).